MicrosoftDocs/power-platform/power-platform/admin/connector-action-control.md

 You can use connector action control to allow or block individual actions within a given connector.

+1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) as a System Administrator.
-On the **Data policies** page:
+1. On the left navigation pane, select **Policies** > **Data policies**.

-1. Create a new policy or use an existing one, then on the **Assign connectors** page select the `...` next to your connector, for example **SQL Server**.
+1. Select a policy and on the command bar, select **Edit Policy**.
+1. On the left, select **Prebuilt connectors**.
-1. Select **Configure connector** > **Connector actions**.
+1. Select **More actions** next to your connector and then select **Configure connector** > **Connector actions**.

    :::image type="content" source="media/connector-action-control/dlp-connector-actions.png" alt-text="Select Configure connector > Connector actions." lightbox="media/connector-action-control/dlp-connector-actions.png":::

-   A side pane appears.

    > [!NOTE]
    > You can configure connector actions for all *blockable* connectors, but not for [unblockable connectors](dlp-connector-classification.md#list-of-connectors-that-cant-be-blocked) and [custom connectors](dlp-custom-connector-parity.md).

-1. Use the side pane to allow or deny connector actions.
+1. Use the side panel to allow or deny specific actions.

-   You can **Allow** or **Block** any new connector actions added in the future by setting the **Default connector action settings**.
+   You can also set the **Default connector action settings** to allow or block for any new connector actions that will be added to the connector in the future.

    :::image type="content" source="media/connector-action-control/dlp-allow-deny-connector-actions.png" alt-text="Set Allow or Deny for connector actions.":::

-1. **Save** your changes if you made any.

 ## Known limitations

-### Admins need to give users consent in Power Platform admin center
+### Admins need to have maker access to Power Apps

-The list of connector actions is retrieved when a user calls the Power Apps infrastructure.
-The admin needs to sign into the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/) and complete the user consent process.
-If a user isn't known to Power Apps, then the list of connector actions might not be retrieved.
+The list of connector actions is retrieved using calls to Power Apps on behalf of the admin.
+This means the admin must sign in to [Power Apps](https://make.powerapps.com) and have access to complete the user consent process.
+If the admin doesn't have acccess to [Power Apps](https://make.powerapps.com), then the list of connector actions won't be retrieved.

 ### Republish Power Apps